Tagliapietra96/logger/README.md

 Logger provides three primary ways to manage logs: saving them to the SQLite database, printing them directly to the console without persistence, and retrieving and printing existing logs from the database.
 This section details these functionalities, offering examples and explanations for each.

 ### Saving Logs to the Database
-Logs can be saved to the database using various log levels such as Debug, Info, Warn, Error, and Fatal.
+Logs can be saved to the database using various log levels such as `Debug`, `Info`, `Warn`, `Error`, and `Fatal`.
 Each method formats the provided message and stores it in the SQLite database with optional tags and metadata.
-The Fatal log type also triggers an alert and exits the program.
+The `Fatal` log type also triggers an alert and exits the program.

 #### Example Usage: